Sadara Chemicals Complex, Al Sharqiya, Saudi Arabia

 In August 2005 Saudi Arabia's Saudi Aramco and Japan's Sumitomo Chemical agreed to form a 50:50 joint venture to develop a petrochemical complex in Rabigh, Saudi Arabia.

 The chemicals complex will be the first large-scale project to be constructed in a single phase.
 Sadara Chemical awarded an engineering, procurement and construction (EPC) contract for the main mixed feed cracker to Daelim of South Korea in July 2011.
 The contract is valued at $920.3m.
-The flexible cracker will break the naphtha and ethane feedstock to produce about 3mtpa of chemical products and plastics.
+The flexible cracker will break the naphtha and ethane feedstock, in order to produce approximately 3mtpa of chemical products and plastics.

 Daelim is also reported to be the lowest bidder, against Samsung Engineering, for building parts of the other production units at the Sadara complex.
 They include analine, methylene di-para phenylene isocyanate (MDI), mononitrobenzene (MNB), toluene di-isocyanate (TDI), formaline and dinitrotoluene (DNT) units.